lordono/meraki-board-docker/README.md

 cd meraki-board
 ```

+### Setting up environment variables
+There are a number of setting files that is not in the git due to security reasons.
+Examples are given to guide you through each one.
+We will be going through each of them here too.

+For each .env file, there is an existing .env.example file in the appropriate folder.

+Eg. Under the root folder, you will see a .env.example.
+You will need to copy this file and fill in appropriate details to form a .env file.

 ### Create Logstash Configurations
 We need to get the configurations for Logstash ingestion.
 We will be using HTTP module in Logstash heavily.
 To this end, we have created some Python scripts that do that.
 More information can be found in the scripts themselves.